gitpan/Ogre/README.txt

 The C++ compiler used by default is `g++`, but you can specify a different C++ compiler by setting the CXX environmental variable.
 Anything more, and you'll have to hack at Makefile.PL.

+I have the impression that OGRE doesn't install pkg-config on Windows (though nobody ever answers when I ask...), so this package will probably not currently work on Windows.
+I'd like it to, but I don't use Windows.
+Please let me know how if you get it working.

 OPTIONAL